bethington/vscode-d2-txt-editor-extension/README.md

 - **Enhanced Keyboard Navigation:** Navigate cells with Tab/Shift+Tab and use keyboard shortcuts for quick editing, saving, selection, and full-table `Ctrl/Cmd + A` select-all.
 - **Diablo II Game Data Support:** Specifically optimized for handling Diablo II's tab-delimited .txt game data files.
 - **Add/Delete Columns:** Right-click any cell to add a column left or right, or remove the selected column.
-- **Edit Empty TSVs:** Create or open an empty TSV file and start typing immediately.
+- **Edit Empty Files:** Create or open an empty file and start typing immediately.
 - **Column Sorting:** Click column headers to sort ascending or descending.
 - **Custom Font Selection:** Choose a font from a dropdown or inherit VS Code's default.
 - **Find & Highlight:** Built-in find widget helps you search for text within your CSV with real-time highlighting and navigation through matches.